KlaussMC/krakendb/README.md

 # krakendb

- - Help!
-The Readme file doesn't show up on NPMjs.com!!!

 The package contains a very basic method of managing what is essentially, a database.

 The package can create, read, write and delete content in a very basic manner.